Brick Colour Stain

 The original surface texture of the brickwork or masonry is not altered by this process the only evident effect is the designed colour change.

-This tinting system has been used industrially for over forty years with great success, and potassium silicate paints have been applied to brickwork and masonry in various forms for over one hundred years.
+This tinting system has been used industrially for over forty years with great success, and silicate paints have been applied to brickwork and masonry in various forms for over one hundred years.

 When applied to brick and masonry, this system not only relies upon the loss of water by evaporation and suction of the substrate, but also the reaction with atmospheric carbon dioxide and oxygen.
 Internal crosslinking between the silicate and alkaline components within the masonry also takes place during water depletion.